sensorium/Mozzi/_includes/boards-tested.markdown

 List of supported boards and output modes (not necessarily complete).
-The default output mode and pin is printed in bold in each case.
+The default output mode and framed with a border in each row.
+If stereo is supported, in a mode, the cell has a red/blue background, and (where applicable) the second pin number is given in parentheses (+X).
 In many cases, pins are configurable, however, and also, some platform specific hints may be available.
 Check the hardware section of the API documentation (TODO: Add link).

 Legend: